COVID-19 vaccines and variants: how do they work?

 COVID-19 vaccines work by training the immune system to recognise the spike protein of the SARS-CoV-2 virus.
 Mutations that change the spike protein could result in the immune system not recognising the virus as efficiently and the vaccine reducing its efficacy.

 If new variants end up substantially changing the way the virus appears to the immune system, there’s a good chance that new versions of current vaccines will need to be developed.
-So far, all current vaccines being used in Australia are still effective against the known variants.

 Can we do anything about these variants?